Pastry Arts

 A career in Pastry Arts offers creative and skilled professionals many opportunities.
 This field combines artistry with culinary techniques, leading to roles that involve crafting exquisite desserts and baked goods.
 Here are some career options within Pastry Arts:

-• Baker or Specialty Baker: Focuses on accuate measuring and baking of bread, cakes, and other baked goods in bakeries or commercial pastry kitchens.
+- Baker or Specialty: Baker Focuses on accurately measuring and baking bread, cakes, and other baked goods in bakeries or commercial pastry kitchens.

-• Chocolatier or Confectioner: Precisely tempers chocolate for candies and sweet treats, working in candy shops or food production facilities.
+- Chocolatier or Confectioner: A person who precisely tempers chocolate for candies and sweet treats, working in candy shops or food production facilities.

 ECC also offers culinary and restaurant management certificates.
-In these certificates, you will learn technical skills in the classroom and industry-equipped labs to meet your workplace needs and career advancement goals.
+These certificates teach technical skills in classrooms and industry-equipped labs, preparing you to meet workplace needs and career goals.

 Learn more about the Culinary Arts and Hospitality Department at ECC!